 When nightlife returns in full force and cities have less resources for police, a new plan is needed.
 Now is the time to determine how to evaluate risk and determine an appropriate response that engages other safety partners, including fire, EMS, health and alcohol regulatory with an organized hospitality and nightlife community.

-A panel of seasoned veterans will explore the future of public safety and policing in social districts.
+A panel of seasoned administration veterans will explore the future of public safety and policing in social districts.

 Former Executive Director